José Treviño Morales: Court case

 On 3 July 2012, Treviño Morales pleaded not guilty during a detention hearing in Austin, Texas.
 His attorney argued that he was not a risk to flee or commit a crime; the judge agreed with the attorney's statement, but said that Treviño Morales might possibly flee to Mexico if he was given bail.
 Treviño Morales, along with eight others, were set to go on trial on 22 October 2012 and the trial was expected to take two weeks in length.

 Federal prosecutors stated they would present 30,000 pages of documents and over 2,000 recorded phone conversations to prosecute him.

-On 9 May 2013, Treviño Morales was found guilty of money laundering in a Texan jury and faced up to 20 years in prison.
+On 9 May 2013, Treviño Morales was found guilty of money laundering by a Texan jury and faced up to 20 years in prison.
 On 5 September 2013, he was found guilty of the charges in a federal court in Austin, Texas and sentenced to 20 years.